Bitfinex Review 2026

 |---|---|---|---|---|

-| Bitfinex | Yes (2016) | 99.5% | None | Minimal regulation |
+| Bitfinex | Yes (2016) | 99.5% | None | Minimal (BVI) |

-| Kraken | Never | 95%+ | None | Licensed in multiple jurisdictions |
+| Kraken | Never | 95%+ | None | Licensed in multiple jurisdictions, WY SPDI |

-| Coinbase | Never | 98% | FDIC for USD, Commercial for crypto | Full US regulation |
+| Coinbase | Never | 98% | FDIC + commercial | Full US regulation |

-| Gemini | Never | Unknown | Yes | NY BitLicense, SOC 2 certified |
+| Gemini | Never | Undisclosed | Yes | NY BitLicense, SOC 2 |

 | Binance | Yes (2019) | 90%+ | SAFU fund | Varies by jurisdiction |

-My Security Score: 7.5/10
+Security Rating: 7.5/10

-- Track Record: 6/10 - The 2016 hack is a permanent mark, even if well-handled
+- Track Record: 6/10.
+The 2016 hack is a permanent mark.
+The recovery was handled well, but it happened.

 Who Should Use Bitfinex?